AkshayLaddha943/V-REP-Simulator/README.md

 Sensors, mechanisms, robots and whole systems can be modelled and simulated in various ways

 ## Applications -
-Fast prototyping and verification
+Fast prototyping and verification,

-Controller development
+Controller development,

-Hardware control
+Hardware control,

-Simulation of factory automation systems
+Simulation of factory automation systems,

-Safety monitoring
+Safety monitoring,
 Product presentation